Château de Meung-sur-Loire

 The Château de Meung-sur-Loire is a former castle and episcopal palace in the commune of Meung-sur-Loire in the Loiret département of France.

+Built and remodelled between the 12th and 18th centuries, it served for most of its history as a residence of the bishops of Orléans.
+It is sometimes called the "château with two faces" because of the contrast between its medieval town-facing façade and its 18th-century classical garden façade.

 The château, located next to the collegial church, was the country residence of the Bishops of Orléans.
 It was built and destroyed several times.
 The oldest still existing parts date from the 12th century and were built by Manassès de Seignelay (bishop from 1207 to 1221).
 Still standing is the main rectangular plan building, flanked by three towers, a fourth having been destroyed.
 The English occupied it during the Hundred Years' War.
 The rear façade was rebuilt in the Classical style by Fleuriau d'Armenonville (bishop from 1706 to 1733).
 Beneath the castle are dungeons, a chapel and various medieval torture instruments, including one used for water torture.

-It has been listed since 1988 as a monument historique by the French Ministry of Culture.
-It is open to the public.
+The château and its park have been protected as a monument historique since 1988, with a further classification in 2004, and the site lies within the Loire Valley cultural landscape inscribed on the UNESCO World Heritage List in 2000.
+It has been privately owned and open to the public since the second half of the 20th century.

+Location

+The château stands in the centre of the town of Meung-sur-Loire, about 500 metres north of the right bank of the Loire and some 15 kilometres downstream (south-west) of Orléans, adjoining the collegiate church of Saint-Liphard.
+The town railway station, on the Orléans–Blois line, is about 750 metres from the castle.

 History

-The first castle was built in the middle of the 12th century.
-It consisted of a square tower built against the south face of the church bell tower, itself abutting in the south two round towers.
-In the 13th century, the bishops of Orléans abandoned the castle, which was used as a prison.
-Among those incarcerated, there was the poet, François Villon.
-From 1209, construction began of a more important castle, rectangular in plan, with a tower in each corner.
-The guard room, the lower hall with ogive vaults and the cellars are the last elements which constituted the 13th-century castle, the episcopal palace at that time.
-During the Hundred Years' War, the building was transformed into a fortress; it was taken from the English by Joan of Arc on 14 June 1429.
-At the end of the 15th century and the start of the 16th century, a building to the north incorporated a tower with a drawbridge.
-The castle was abandoned from the Wars of Religion until the start of the 18th century when Bishop Fleuriau d'Armenonville undertook the transformation of the structure into a comfortable residence.
-The central part of the main building was replaced by a cour d'honneur.
-The façades' openings were made symmetrical and redesigned in the Classical style.
-Similarly, the tower openings were remade and lost their machicolation.
-In the middle of the 18th century, a wing was added to the south east, with a staircase serving the wing's upper floors.
-In 1784, the chapel was built in the Neoclassical style, with sculpture by Delaistre.
-The two pavilions in the grounds are contemporary with this chapel.
+Middle Ages

+A castle at Meung is first attested at the beginning of the 12th century in the Life of Louis VI the Fat by Suger, who relates that around 1103 the bishop of Orléans called on King Philip I for help against an ambitious local lord, Léon de Meung.

+Construction of the episcopal residence proper began in the mid-12th century under Manassès de Garlande, bishop of Orléans from 1147 to 1185, and was considerably enlarged in the early 13th century by bishop Manassès de Seignelay (1207–1221), to whom the oldest surviving parts of the main building are attributed: a rectangular main block flanked by round towers, built against the bell tower of the collegiate church.